Echinodorus cordifolius (L.) Griseb.

 Family - Alismataceae

-Leaf - Basal, with long petioles.
-Leaf blades broadly ovate with cordate bases.
+Leaves - Basal, with long petioles.
+Leaf blades 10-60 cm long, broadly ovate with cordate bases, the tissue with transparent lines mostly more than 1 mm apart and less than 1 mm long (hold leaf up to light).
 Venation with palmate main veins arching from the base of the midrib and rejoining near the apex, these connected by a series of parallel, angled veins.

 Inflorescence - Arching, prostrate at maturity, the nodes sometimes rooting and producing plantlets from bulbils, with several to many whorls of 5-15 flowers, unbranched.
 Inflorescence bracts 3, 10-25 mm long, linear-lanceolate, acuminate.
 Additional smaller bractlets also present.